oracle-livelabs/oci/oci-apm-springboot/05-configure-apm-agent/configure-apm-agent.md

     vi ~/sb-hol/wstore.yaml
     </copy>
     ```
 2. Find the following line in each statefulset, where Java runtime arguments are set.
-(Look for the lines 49 and 80, assuming the volumes were added as expected in the previous steps).
+(Look for lines 49 and 80, assuming the volumes were added as expected in the previous steps).

     >command: ["java", "-jar", "./wineStore.jar", "--spring.config.location=file:/spring/wstore.properties"]

 3. Hit **i**.
-Locate the line 49, then insert the following arguments after **command: ["java",** .
+Locate line 49, then insert the following arguments after the **command: ["java",**.

     ``` bash
     <copy>